AN/SPQ-11

-Aft view of the showing the location of the Cobra Judy array.
+Aft view of showing the location of the Cobra Judy array.

-The AN/SPQ-11 Cobra Judy was a passive electronically scanned array (PESA) radar found on the missile range instrumentation ship.
+The AN/SPQ-11 Cobra Judy was a passive electronically scanned array (PESA) radar installed on the missile range instrumentation ship.

 It was used for space tracking, ballistic missiles tracking and other instrumentation.
 Cobra Judy was the US Air Force code name for the afloat phased-array radar designed with the primary mission of monitoring Soviet missile tests operating in conjunction with land based phased-array radar Cobra Dane and Cobra Ball aircraft.
 Cobra Judy was replaced by the Cobra Judy Replacement (CJR) project in April 2014.

 In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/SPQ-11" designation represents the 11th design of an Army-Navy electronic device for surface ship special radar system.
 The JETDS system also now is used to name all Department of Defense electronic systems.